History of trade of the People's Republic of China: Trade policy in the 1980s

 China joined a number of international economic organizations, becoming a member of the World Bank, the International Monetary Fund, the Asian Development Bank, the General Agreement on Tariffs and Trade (GATT), and the Multi-Fiber Agreement.
 China became an observer of GATT in 1982 and formally applied to participate as a full member in July 1986.
+It became a member in 1987.
 China also reversed its aversion to foreign capital, borrowing money from international lending organizations, foreign governments, and foreign commercial banks and consortia and permitting foreign banks to open branches in China.
 The Chinese government maintained a good credit rating internationally and did not pile up huge foreign debts like many other communist and developing countries.
 Between 1979 and 1985, China signed loans totaling US$20.3 billion, US$15.6 billion of which it already had used.
 Most loans went into infrastructure projects, such as energy and transportation, and funded raw materials imports.
 The Bank of China, the principal foreign exchange bank, established branches overseas and participated in international financial markets in Eurobonds and loan syndication.

 Legal and institutional frameworks to facilitate foreign investment and trade also were created.
 Laws on taxation, joint ventures, foreign investments, and related areas were promulgated to encourage foreign investment.
 In 1979 China created four special economic zones in Shenzhen, Zhuhai, Shantou (in Guangdong Province), and Xiamen (in Fujian Province).
 (See Special Economic Zones of the People's Republic of China.)
 The special economic zones essentially were export-processing zones designed to attract foreign investment, expand exports, and import technology and expertise.
 In 1984 fourteen coastal cities were designated "open cities."
 These too were intended to attract foreign funds and technology.
 But in 1985 the government decided to concentrate resources on only four of the cities: Dalian, Guangzhou, Shanghai, and Tianjin.
 Although the special economic zones and open cities had the power to grant investment incentives, problems with the red tape, bureaucratic interference, and lack of basic infrastructure resulted in less foreign investment and fewer high-technology projects than initially envisioned.